wildwinter/Ink-Localiser/README.md

 * `--csv=<csvFile>`

-    Path to a CSV file to export, relative to working dir. e.g. `--csv=output/strings.csv`
+    Path to a CSV file to export all the strings to, relative to working dir. e.g. `--csv=output/strings.csv`
     Default is empty, so no CSV file will be exported.

 * `--json=<jsonFile>`

-    Path to a JSON file to export, relative to working dir. e.g. `--json=output/strings.json`
+    Path to a JSON file to export all the strings to, relative to working dir. e.g. `--json=output/strings.json`
     Default is empty, so no JSON file will be exported.